How much does your investment grow after contributions?

 In the following plot, we have \(c_0 = 5 \times 10^5\) and \(p_0 = 10^5\).
 Observe that a modest annual contribution increase of 3% doesn’t do a lot to the balance in the first few decades compared to having no contribution increase at all.
 The difference does start to grow substantially after about 25 years, though.

 I want to caveat that the analyses above are not completely realistic, primarily because investments that return more than 5% in the real world tend to have substantial volatility on a year to year basis.
-Nevertheless, they can improve our intutions on financial planning.
+Nevertheless, they can help improve our intuitions on financial planning.